Venkat10gitty/To-do-list/README.md

 I had used flask API,SQLite,Jinja2(as templating engine),python,bootstrap,html,css to build a simple To-do list website.

-It can do all CRUD opreations
+It can do all CRUD operations

 ➡️C-create